StuntsPT/Structure_threader/docs/usage.md

 structure_threader run -K Ks -R replicates -i infile -o outpath -t num_of_threads -st path_to_structure
 ```

-Where -K is the number of "Ks" to run, -R is the number of replicate runs for
+Where `-K` is the number of "Ks" to run, `-R` is the number of replicate runs for
-each value of "K", -i is the input file for *STRUCTURE*, -o is the directory where the output results should be stored,
+each value of "K", `-i` is the input file for *STRUCTURE*, `-o` is the directory where the output results should be stored,
--t is the number of threads to use and -p the path for the *STRUCTURE* binary.
+`-t` is the number of threads to use, `-st` the path for the *STRUCTURE* binary.

 The program should be run in the same directory where the files "mainparams" and
 "extraparams" for your *STRUCTURE* run are placed.
 Please see [Installation](install.md) for information on how to achieve this.
-Alternatively, you can specify the path to where your parameter files (`mainparams` and `extraparams` or `parameters.txt`) and *Structure_threader* will read parameters from the specified location.
+Alternatively, you can specify the path to a `mainparams` (or `parameters.txt if wrapping *MavericK*) file. *Structure_threader* will look for an `extraparams` file in the same location and pass all read parameters to the wrapped program.
 This can be achieved using the `--params` switch.

 ### `plot` mode